Jerry Katzman, MD - Chairman - President & CEO

 Fred Chasalow, Ph.D. - Member, Board of Directors

-Academic Career: From 1981 to 1995, Chasalow had a successful academic career and published regularly.
+Academic Career: From 1981 to 1995, Dr. Chasalow had a successful academic career and published regularly.
 His laboratory research activities were funded by his clinical laboratory service.
-He was the first Ph.D. member of the Lawson Wilkins Pediatric Endocrine Society. he had external grants from the NIH, March of Dimes, and State of New York.
-In 1991 he was promoted to Professor of Pediatrics, Director of Pediatric Research and Chief of the Pediatric Endocrine Laboratory, at the Maimonides Medical Center of SUNY Brooklyn.
+Dr. Chasalow was the first Ph.D. member of the Lawson Wilkins Pediatric Endocrine Society.
+He had external grants from the NIH, March of Dimes, and State of New York.
+In 1991, Dr. Chasalow was promoted to Professor of Pediatrics, Director of Pediatric Research and Chief of the Pediatric Endocrine Laboratory, at the Maimonides Medical Center of SUNY Brooklyn.
 At SUNY Brooklyn, house officers from his classes won the award from the Kings County Medical association for the best presentation in two of the three years.
 Over this period, he made important contributions to clinical endocrinology in growth, sexual development, and diabetes.
-While he had an academic appointment, he served as an editor of Steroids and reviewed papers for many of the endocrine and pediatric journals.
+While Dr. Chasalow had an academic appointment, he served as an editor of Steroids and reviewed papers for many of the endocrine and pediatric journals.

 Biotech Research Ventures: In 1991, Dr. Chasalow co-founded AMUR Research.
-In the course of investigating infants with inherited steroid biosynthetic defects, his team identified a syndrome with an unknown defect.
+In the course of investigating infants with inherited steroid biosynthetic defects, they identified a syndrome with an unknown defect.
 AMUR was founded to identify the missing hormone with the premise that it might be a useful drug.
 Between 1992 and 1998, AMUR raised ~$3M in Series A funding.
 Wilson Sonsini was the venture advisor to AMUR.
-At AMUR, he served as CEO and Chief Scientific Officer (CSO) and directed all laboratory activities, including six other doctoral scientists and 17 associates.
+At AMUR, Dr. Chasalow served as CEO and Chief Scientific Officer (CSO) and directed all laboratory activities, including six other doctoral scientists and 17 associates.
 He showed that the unknown hormone was a steroid phosphocholine ester.
-This was the first endogenous steroid phosphocholine ester discovered.
-He established a chemical synthesis group that synthesized the first synthetic steroid phosphocholine ester.
-As CSO, He was personally responsible for 6 patents.
+This was the first endogenous steroid phosphocholine ester discovered. he established a chemical synthesis group that synthesized the first synthetic steroid phosphocholine ester.
+As CSO, Dr. Chasalow was personally responsible for 6 patents.
 In 1998, the availability of venture capital ended.
 AMUR closed and its technology was purchased by SuperGen.

-Financial Advisor: In 1998, Chasalow joined Morgan Stanley as a financial advisor and passed the FINRA Series 7 exam.
-Initially, it was a great time to be an advisor and, within 2 years, he was promoted to Associate Vice President.
+Financial Advisor: In 1998, Dr. Chasalow joined Morgan Stanley as a financial advisor and passed the FINRA Series 7 exam.
+Within 2 years, he was promoted to Associate Vice President.
 However, the events of 9-11 changed the market situation and he became an independent financial advisor.
 After 17 years of service, he retired on Dec.
 31, 2015.

-In July 2015, he was able to determine the chemical formula for the unknown hormone.
+In July 2015, Dr. Chasalow was able to determine the chemical formula for the unknown hormone.
 He formed IOMA LLC and bought the IP from SuperGen.
-At IOMA, he functioned as the Managing Partner and CSO and, at present, he am its sole (unpaid) employee.
+At IOMA, his functions as the Managing Partner and CSO and, at present, he is its sole (unpaid) employee.
 IOMA has received small grants from the SLO Foundation and a private obstetric practice.
 It has started laboratory activities with a CRADA at the Veterans Administration Medical Center (VAMC) in San Francisco.
-Last year, he published 3 papers and was appointed as a Visiting Professor at the VAMC
+Last year, Dr. Chasalow published 3 papers and was appointed as a Visiting Professor at the VAMC.

 Richard D. Wyatt - Member, Board of Directors